ajvillegas/ajv-testimonials/README.md

 # Description

 This plugin allows you to easily manage and display client testimonials on your website by adding a new 'Testimonials' custom post type and custom taxonomy for categorizing testimonials.
+It outputs clean, semantic HTML in the front-end with no styling to make it easy for you to integrate into your theme.

 You can display testimonials anywhere on your website using the `[ajv-testimonials]` shortcode or the included 'Testimonials' widget.
 You can also use the 'Insert Testimonials' button in the page editor to automatically add the shortcode to your page or post content.